Sunday, 22 December 2024

 Discover how Google's test of IP proxies might impact you and how to prepare for changes in internet privacy and ad targeting.

 Google is currently experimenting with a novel method of employing IP proxies to bolster user privacy.
-This initiative, sparked by Anu Adegbola’s investigative work, is now gaining attention as it could significantly alter our internet interactions while addressing privacy concerns.
+This initiative, sparked by Anu Adegbola’s investigative work, is now gaining attention as it could significantly alter our interactions while addressing privacy concerns.

 Understanding the basics